Rethinking IRSTD: Single-Point Supervision Guided Encoder-only Framework is Enough for Infrared Small Target Detection: Methodology

 As shown in \cref{fig:framework}, SPIRE reformulates IRSTD as centroid-oriented spatial probability regression, aligning both supervision and architecture with infrared imaging physics and detection objectives.
 Given an input infrared image $\mathbf{I} \in \mathbb{R}^{H \times W \times 1}$, HRPE produces a single-channel probabilistic response map $\hat{\mathbf{P}} \in \mathbb{R}^{H' \times W'}$ at reduced resolution

 where $s$ denotes the output stride.

 The ground-truth supervision map $\mathbf{P}^{*} \in \mathbb{R}^{H' \times W'}$ is constructed offline by PRPS from single-point annotations $\{(x_k, y_k)\}_{k=1}^{K}$, encoding structured local probabilistic responses consistent with infrared point-target response characteristics (\cref{sec:PRPS}).
-Target centroid locations are obtained via deterministic peak extraction on $\hat{\mathbf{P}}$ (\cref{sec:inference}), without mask reconstruction or iterative post-processing.
+Target centroid locations are obtained via a lightweight deterministic peak-extraction procedure on $\hat{\mathbf{P}}$ (\cref{sec:inference}), rather than mask reconstruction or iterative post-processing.